ioanatatu/ToDosList/README.md

 # ToDosList

-I took an exercise from a udemy course one step further and used it as an opportunity to learn how to build a sliding drawer with css and jQuery and how to syle up a scroll bar.
+I took an exercise from a udemy course one step further and used it as an opportunity to learn how to build a sliding drawer with css and jQuery and how to style up a scroll bar.
 A combination of vanilla JS and jQuery manages the following:
 1. the adding/ removing of li html elements to the list,
 2. toggling the sliding drawer class in css,
 3. passing the name of the list to the sliding drawer title,